Saicharankalyanam/Document-Aware-Chatbot-using-Groq-AI/README.md

 It's a conversational AI chatbot that understands and answers questions from a PDF document.
 Powered by LangChain, Groq LLMs, HuggingFace Embeddings, and ChromaDB for fast and intelligent retrieval-based question answering.

 🚀 Features

- 1. Load and parse PDF documents
+ 1.Load and parse PDF documents

- 2. Chunk text for context-aware understanding
+ 2.Chunk text for context-aware understanding

  3.Embed document content using Sentence Transformers